czhangy/UCLA-GEs/ANTHRO-4/notes.md

   - In Ancient Greek pathos literally meant “what happens to a person”
     - Good or bad experience
     - From that it came to also mean emotion/passion
-  - English is the translation of the German Einfuhlung
+  - English is the translation of the German Einfühlung
     - Describes our capacity to experience what someone else is experiencing
   - Infants are distressed by the distress of others and may cry
   - Some animals are also distressed by the suffering of other animals